 Traditionally, observers play no special role in physics.
 Like bird watchers in a perfect hide, we observe the outcome of experiments, or gaze at the stars through our telescopes, taking no part in the action.
 Modern physics, however, tells a different story.
 It suggests that the very act of observation can influence what is being observed and challenges our classical understanding of observation in other ways too.

 In this project, brought to you in collaboration with FQXi, we'll explore the role of observers in physics.
 With the help of leading experts, we will bring you articles, videos and podcasts that probe current understanding and cutting edge research into this strange and fascinating topic.
+And we even take a detour into the role of observation in mathematics.
 Enjoy!

 Watch and learn? — Quantum mechanics suggests that the very act of observation can change what is being observed.
 The very vastness of the cosmos means we need to understand our place in it before we can draw conclusions about it.
 How can this be?
 This series of articles and videos introduces basic questions about the role of the observers in physics.